mfourier/ufc-predictor/README.md

 ## 🛠️ Modeling Approach

-The modeling pipeline is organized into three interconnected stages:
+The modeling pipeline is structured into three interconnected stages, designed to maximize predictive performance while ensuring interpretability and robustness, all preprocessing, feature engineering, and data splitting is handled via the modular UFCData class, ensuring consistent transformations across training and evaluation.
+All models are wrapped and evaluated through the UFCModel class.

-1. **Feature Engineering**
+1. **🔧 Feature Engineering**
-   - Fighter data is transformed into **relative differences** between Blue and Red fighters, covering height, reach, age, striking stats, grappling stats, and win streaks.
+   - Fighter data is transformed into **relative differences** between Blue and Red fighters, capturing key attributes such as height, reach, age, striking metrics, grappling performance, and win streaks.
-   - Categorical variables (e.g., stance, fighting style, weight class) are one-hot encoded, using binary encoding for two-class categories and full dummies for multiclass features.
+   - Categorical variables (e.g., stance, fighting style, weight class) are one-hot encoded — binary categories use compact encoding, while multiclass variables retain full dummy representations.
-   - Numerical features are standardized using scalers fitted exclusively on the training set, ensuring no data leakage.
+   - Numerical features are standardized using scalers fitted exclusively on the training set to prevent data leakage.
-   - Additional features are engineered to capture recent activity, such as experience-per-age difference (total rounds fought divided by age), win-by-decision rate difference, and win-by-finish rate difference.
+   - Additional engineered features capture recent activity patterns, such as experience-per-age ratio (total rounds fought divided by age), win-by-decision rate difference, and win-by-finish rate difference.
-   - Feature selection is guided by correlation analysis, aiming to minimize inter-feature correlation while preserving predictive signal.
+   - Feature selection is informed by correlation analysis, aiming to minimize redundancy while preserving predictive signal.
-   - A synthetic random noise feature (`Random_Noise`) is introduced as a baseline for feature importance: different combinations were explored until the random column gained prominence, guiding the final selection.
-This iterative approach led to a feature set that maximizes predictive power without overfitting.
+   - A synthetic random noise feature (`Random_Noise`) is introduced as a baseline to assess feature importance.
+Different combinations were explored until the random column gained prominence, guiding the final selection.
+This iterative process resulted in a feature set that balances complexity, interpretability, and predictive power.

-2. **Model Training**
+2. **🤖 Model Training**
    - A diverse suite of machine learning models is trained, combining **classical algorithms**, **boosted ensemble methods**, and **deep learning architectures**.
    - The task is framed as a binary classification problem, with a baseline distribution of approximately 58% red corner wins, reflecting historical outcome imbalance.
-   - Hyperparameter tuning is conducted in the notebook `04-training.ipynb`, where detailed parameter grids are defined for each model using `GridSearchCV`.
-This systematic exploration includes models such as XGBoost, SVM, Random Forest, AdaBoost, and Neural Networks, optimizing performance across algorithmic families.
+   - Hyperparameter tuning is systematically conducted in the notebook `04-training.ipynb` using `GridSearchCV`, with detailed parameter grids defined for each model.
+This exploration includes models such as XGBoost, SVM, Random Forest, AdaBoost, and Neural Networks, optimizing performance across algorithmic families.

-3. **Evaluation**
+3. **📊 Evaluation**
-   - Model evaluation leverages a comprehensive set of metrics, computed via the modular `metrics.py` implementation:
+   - Model performance is assessed using a comprehensive set of metrics, computed via the modular `metrics.py` implementation:
      - **Accuracy** (0–1, higher is better): Overall proportion of correct predictions.
-     - **Precision** (0–1, higher is better): Fraction of positive predictions that are actually correct.
+     - **Precision** (0–1, higher is better): Share of positive predictions that are actually correct.
-     - **Recall** (0–1, higher is better): Fraction of true positives correctly identified.
+     - **Recall** (0–1, higher is better): Share of true positives correctly identified.
-     - **F1 Score** (0–1, higher is better): Harmonic mean of precision and recall.
+     - **F1 Score** (0–1, higher is better): Harmonic mean of precision and recall, balancing both.
-     - **ROC-AUC** (0.5–1, higher is better): Probability the model ranks a random positive higher than a random negative.
+     - **ROC-AUC** (0.5–1, higher is better): Probability that the model ranks a random positive higher than a random negative.
      - **Brier Score** (0–1, lower is better): Mean squared error between predicted probabilities and actual outcomes, reflecting calibration.
-   - Confusion matrices visualize classification performance across true/false positives and negatives.
+   - Confusion matrices are used to visualize classification performance across true and false positives and negatives.
-   - The framework supports automated multi-model comparison, identifying the top-performing model per metric, enabling robust benchmarking.
+   - The framework supports automated multi-model comparison, enabling the identification of top-performing models per metric and facilitating robust benchmarking.

 ---